 ‘garnished’, ‘lappets’, ‘mitre’

-Cornellà del Terri, Spain (fotw); Arms of
+Cornellà del Terri, Spain (fotw);

 - A band or bands of colour – whether disposed vertically, horizontally or